 My shoes and socks laid out as I swam in Marie Lake.

 Another view from Marie Lake.
 The once almost imperceptible clouds had already grown significantly during the short period I was at Marie Lake.

 Another view before I stopped for lunch.

 I ate a leisurely lunch alongside a stream.
-When I finished I checked my app for distances and saw that the turn off to VVR was 9.8 miles away plus another 1.5 miles on the ferry trail.
+When I finished I checked my app for distances and saw that the turnoff toward VVR was 9.8 miles away, then another 1.5 miles on a side trail to the ferry.
 It was 12:45.
-The ferry leaves at 4:45.
+The ferry leaves at 4:45 pm.
 Four hours.
-I could make it if I averaged my 3 mph.
+I could make it if I averaged my typical 3 mph.
 If not, no problem.
 I didn’t need a resupply and I would be that much closer to my next stop.
 I would only go for the hot meal and to see what VVR was like.